thibaultduponchelle/perlres/README.md

 13 distributions installed
 ```

-Reinstalling a set of COAN modules can be done simply by launching a bunch of **cpanm** commands or by specifying dependencies in a [cpanfile](https://metacpan.org/pod/cpanfile) (and using then [carton](https://metacpan.org/pod/Carton) for the setup).
+Reinstalling a set of COAN modules can be done simply by launching a bunch of **cpanm** commands or by specifying dependencies in a [cpanfile](https://metacpan.org/pod/cpanfile) (and using then [carton](https://metacpan.org/pod/Carton) or `cpan --installdeps .` for the setup).

 ## Linters
 Executable by hand or directly integrated in your scripts, IDE or editors (vim users : [ale](https://github.com/w0rp/ale/) or [syntastic](https://github.com/vim-syntastic/syntastic)).